20 Exchange Place: Features

 The superstructure uses 20200 ST of steel, and the rooms inside are decorated with 300000 ft2 of marble.
 The building was constructed with four elevator banks, containing a total of 31 elevators; (Note: Abramson 2001, cites the building as having had 27 elevators, or one for every 18500 ft2 of rentable space.) these are placed in the core of the building, allowing them to rise to the upper stories without interruption.
 The banking floors also had what was described as the world's largest pneumatic-tube system to be used in a banking facility.
 The two buildings comprising National City Bank's global headquarters, 20 Exchange Place and 55 Wall Street, were connected by a pedestrian bridge over Exchange Place, located at the ninth floor.
 The bridge, which no longer exists, was 109 ft above the ground.

 The building was intended to accommodate 5,000 bank employees as well as 2,000 other office employees.
-As with other early-20th-century skyscrapers in the Financial District, the lower stories had large floor areas for the building's primary tenant, Irving Trust, while the upper stories were smaller and were rented to other companies.
+As with other early-20th-century skyscrapers in the Financial District, the lower stories had large floor areas for the primary tenant—Irving Trust—while the upper stories were smaller and were rented to other companies.
 Several films, such as Inside Man and The Amazing Spider-Man 2, have been shot in the high-ceilinged spaces of the building's lower stories.